13.6 Smoking and Health

 Figure 13.6.4 An E-Cigarette or Vape.

-The item in Figure 13.6.4 looks like a regular cigarette, but it’s actually an electronic cigarette, or e-cigarette. are battery-powered devices that change flavored liquids and nicotine into vapor that the user inhales.
+The item in Figure 13.6.4 looks like a regular cigarette, but it’s actually an electronic cigarette, or e-cigarette.
+E-cigarettes are battery-powered devices that change flavored liquids and nicotine into vapor that the user inhales.
 E-cigarettes are often promoted as being safer than traditional tobacco products, and their use is touted as a good way to quit smoking.
 They are often not banned in smoke-free areas, where it is illegal to smoke tobacco cigarettes.

 A study completed in 2015 by researchers at the Harvard School of Public Health and widely reported in the mass media found that e-cigarettes may, in fact, be very harmful to the user’s health.
 E-cigarettes contain nicotine and cancer-causing chemicals, such as formaldehyde.
 According to the study, about three-quarters of flavored e-cigarettes also contain a chemical called diacetyl that causes an incurable and potentially fatal disorder of the lungs, commonly called “popcorn lung” (bronchiolitis obliterans).
 In this disorder, the bronchioles compress and narrow due to the formation of scar tissue, greatly diminishing the breathing capacity of people with the disorder.
 Popcorn lung gained its common name in 2004, when it was diagnosed in workers at popcorn factories.
 The buttery flavoring used in the factories contained diacetyl.